 Please visit our Docks and Seawalls permit package to view the current ordinance.

 The mobile home must have been built after June 15, 1976.
 The Data Plate and Title will be required.
 The unit must also meet the minimum standards for Pasco County as outlined in Chapter 18-103 in the Pasco County Code of Ordinances, and must also adhere to the guidelines provided in MHS-24 and Florida State Statutes 320.8232, and 320.8245.

 Pre-application review meetings are a service provided by the Pasco County Building Construction Services Department to architects and engineers that would like a preliminary review of proposed projects in Pasco County.
 These meetings are intended to aid the design professional in identifying code issues prior to plan submittal to streamline the review and permit process.
 To schedule a meeting contact Jeff Blaskvitch.

 Not usually.
 Unless the fence is supported by brick, block or concrete columns - then a permit is required.
-Must check with Zoning on set back requirements.
+Must check with Development Code Review on set back requirements.